rbvegas/StatiCSharp/README.md

     name: "My Awesome Website",
     description: @"Description of your website",
     language: "en-US",
-    sections: "posts, about",         // select which folders should be treated as sections
+    sections: "posts, about",           //select which folders should be treated as sections );

+var manager = new WebsiteManager(
+    website: website,
     source: @"/path/to/your/project"    // path to the folder of your website project );

-myAwesomeWebsite.Make();
+manager.Make();
 ```

 Run the project and your new awesome website will be generated in the `Output` directory: